IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 # Future events under the sponsorship of IGLU
-Workshop on Multimodal Interactive Learning in Robotics, submitted to the IROS 2018 organization.
+Second Visually-Grounded Interaction and Language (ViGIL), NIPS 2018 Workshop, Montreal, December 2018 (Submitted to the NIPS organization, waiting for the answer)

 # Past events under the sponsorship of IGLU
+<A HREF="https://chistera-hlu.sciencesconf.org"> First Master Class on Human Language Understanding in the framework of the CHIST-ERA HLU call </A>, Paris, April 10-11th, 2018 <br>
+Shared sponsorship with CHIST-ERA, M2CR, ReGROUND, ATLANTIS.

 <A HREF="https://nips2017vigil.github.io/"> First Visually-Grounded Interaction and Language (ViGIL), NIPS 2017 Workshop
-</A>, Long Beach, California, USA, Friday, December 8th <br>
+</A>, Long Beach, California, USA, Friday, December 8th, 2017 <br>
 Shared sponsorship with facebook research and google DeepMind.

 <A HREF="http://www.speech.kth.se/glu2017/">First International Workshop on Grounding Language Understanding, Satellite of Interspeech 2017
-</A>, KTH Royal Institute of Technology, Stockholm, Sweden, Friday, August 25th <br>
+</A>, KTH Royal Institute of Technology, Stockholm, Sweden, Friday, August 25th, 2017 <br>
 Shared sponsorship with ISCA.

 # Partners inside IGLU and list of institutional partners